ICU Discharge Summary for TPA Insurance Claims: A Complete Guide

 • Surgical procedures (with operation notes cross-referenced)

-Why it matters: Procedures carry significant billing implications.
-A TPA reviewer who sees a bill for central venous catheter placement but no documentation of the procedure in the discharge summary will flag this as a discrepancy.
+Procedures carry significant billing implications.
+A TPA reviewer who sees a bill for central venous catheter placement but no documentation of the procedure in the discharge summary will flag this as a discrepancy — and may reject the entire claim pending clarification.

 6. Mechanical Ventilation Details

-Required: Start date, mode of ventilation, key initial parameters, changes over the course of the stay, weaning strategy, and extubation date (or ongoing ventilation status at discharge).
+Required: Start date, mode of ventilation, key initial parameters, changes over the course of the stay, weaning strategy, and extubation date.

 “Mechanical ventilation commenced Day 1.
 Initial settings: PC-AC, PC 18 cmH₂O, PEEP 8 cmH₂O, FiO₂ 0.6, RR 18.
 PaO₂/FiO₂ ratio 160 on Day 1 (moderate ARDS).
 FiO₂ weaned progressively as oxygenation improved.
 Spontaneous breathing trials commenced Day 8.
-Successful extubation Day 10 after CPAP trial of 30 minutes with satisfactory parameters.”
+Successful extubation Day 10 after CPAP trial with satisfactory parameters.”

-Why it matters: Ventilator days are one of the primary drivers of ICU billing.
+Ventilator days are one of the primary drivers of ICU billing.
 TPA reviewers expect detailed documentation to justify each ventilator day.
-Vague documentation (“patient on ventilator”) is insufficient.
+“Patient was on ventilator for 8 days” without any parameter documentation is insufficient and frequently triggers manual review or rejection.

 7. Medication Documentation